 - Name ten songs that make you feel pumped

-- If you could achieve anything in your lifetime what would it be?
+- If you could achieve anything in your life what would it be?

 - What friendship that you’ve had was the most meaningful?

 I hope you found these journal prompts for depression and anxiety useful.
 I usually keep this list by my bed and I’ll use a couple of the prompts and write in my journal each night.
 On nights when I don’t feel like I have anything to write about I find the prompts really helpful.
 I hope you found this helpful 🙂 You can also check out my post on how to feel confident when you have anxiety and things to do when you can’t afford therapy.

 I am not a licensed therapist or mental health professional.
 If you are suffering from a major disorder and need treatment please seek the help of a professional.
 If you need help finding a mental health care provider call 1-800-662-HELP (4357) or visit BetterHelp to talk to a certified therapist online at an affordable price.
 This post contains affiliate links, you can read my full disclosure policy here.